oliveroneill/FeedCollectionViewController/README.md

 `setupToolbar(toolbar:UIToolbar, cell:ImageCellData)` and make modifications
 as needed.

+Custom error messages and views are also available for feed retrieval failure through `getErrorMessage` or `showErrorText`.

 ## Testing
 Testing is done through FBSnapshotTestCase, there are test result files included in `Example/Tests/ReferenceImages_64/FeedCollectionViewController_Tests.Tests`.